Chandrashekharendra Saraswati VIII: Early life

 Swaminathan's upanayanam was performed in Tindivanam in 1905 and it was during his upbringing that he became well versed in the Vedas and started performing pujas.
 In 1906 the 66th Acharya of Kamakoti Pitha, Sri Chandrasekharendra Saraswati VI, was camping in Perumukkal, a small village near Tindivanam in observance of the Chaturmasya vrata.
 The 66th Acharya attained siddhi and died in Kalavai, only 1 week after ascending the position and Swaminathan's maternal cousin was installed as the 67th Acharya.
 The 67th Acharya had a fever, attained siddhi and died.
 Due to the unexpected turn of events, Swaminathan was installed as the next Acharya.
-Swaminathan ascended the Kanchi Kamakoti Peetham on Paraabhava Tamil Year Maasi Tamil Month Moolam Star in the year 1907 (13th February 1907) as the 68th Acharya with the Sannyasashrama nama Chandrasekharendra Saraswati.
+Swaminathan ascended the Kanchi Kamakoti Peetham on Paraabhava Tamil Year Maasi Tamil Month Moolam Star in the year 1907 (13 February 1907) as the 68th Acharya with the Sannyasashrama nama Chandrasekharendra Saraswati.

-As per the usual training given to the seers, he was well-trained in the Vedas, Puranas, various Hindu texts and ancient Indian literature.
+He was well-trained in the Vedas, Puranas, various Hindu texts and ancient Indian literature.
 The Acharya was fifteen years old in 1909.
 For two years he studied under the pandits of the Matha at Kumbakonam.
 From 1911 to 1914 he studied in Mahendramangalam, a tiny village on the Northern bank of Akhanda Kaveri.
 The Acharya showed interest in subjects such as photography, mathematics and astronomy.
 He returned to Kumbakonam in 1914.
 The Court of Wards managed the Matha (or mutt) from 1911 to 1915 until he turned twenty-one in May 1915.

 I had a bath at the Kumara Koshta Thirtha.
 A carriage of the Mutt had come there from Kalavai with the people to buy articles for the Maha Puja on the tenth day of the passing of the previous 66th Acharya.
 One of them, a hereditary maistry (mason) of the Mutt, asked me to accompany him.
 A separate cart was engaged for the rest of the family to follow me.
 During the journey, the maistry hinted to me that I might not return home and that the rest of my life might be spent in the Mutt itself.
 At first, I thought that my elder cousin had become the Head of the Mutt, it was his wish that I should live with him.
 But the maistry gradually clarified matters as the cart rolled on.
 The Acharya had a fever which developed into delirium and that was why I was separated from the family to be taken to Kalavai.
 I was stunned by this unexpected turn of events.
 I lay in a kneeling posture in the cart, shocked as I was, repeating “Rama… Rama,” the only prayer I knew.
 My mother and other children came sometime later only to find that instead of her mission of consoling her sister, she was placed in the state of having to be consoled.